pepe-vazquez/javazrFA25/content/about.md

 ### Remember who I am.

 Hi everyone!
 I’m so excited to join this incredible community of creative and inspiring people.
-I’ve been wanting to take the Fab Academy course for years, and finally, I’ve made time for it.
+I’ve been waiting to take the Fab Academy course for years, and finally, I’ve made time for it.
 I can’t wait to dive in and learn all these amazing new skills.

 I’m thrilled to finally be taking this leap into the Fab Lab world!